rosell-dk/image-mime-type-guesser/README.md

 }
 ```

-If you are not ok with that a server might not recognize ie a webp due to that it does not know of the mime type, use `ImageMimeTypeGuesser::lenientGuess`
+If you do not want your servers limited knowledge about image types to be decisive, you can use lenientGuess.
+It tries to detect.
+If detection fails (void *or false* is returned), it will fall back to guessing based on file extension.

-Provided that the webp has the "webp" file extension, it will return 'image/webp', even though the `detect` method claims that it is not an image (by returning false).
-But it will first try the `detect` method.
+Say for example that your server does not recognize the image/webp format, and you are examining a file "test.webp".
+In that case, a detection with *detect* will return false (provided that one of the detection methods are operational).
+The *guess* method will *also* return false, as it never gets to fall back to file extension mapping.
+However, *lenientGuess* will nail it, and return 'image/webp'.

-The logic is most easily described with the code itself:
+For those who speaks code, the logic is perhaps best described with the code itself:

 ```php
 public static function lenientGuess($filePath)